SECTION 1 - DISTRIBUTE POWER

 BATTERY - Optima 55AH 12V AGM battery

-charged by 2 solar panels (sometimes a third) and a 6 amp generator in the outboard.
+charged by 2 solar panels (sometimes a third) and a 6 amp generator in the outboard when it runs.
 See Tech Tip E01 for charging the battery.

 -